 Bivalves and other beings that have centralized nervous systems with ganglia

-The problem becomes more complex if we consider other beings with a simpler structure, that do not actually have a brain, as insects do, but only some central nervous ganglia, as, for instance, bivalve mollusks.6 This happens in the case of many of invertebrates.
-The appeal to evolutionary logic in these cases is not useful, since the behavior these animals display is very simple.
+The problem becomes more complex if we consider other beings with a simpler structure, that do not actually have a brain, as insects do, but only some central nervous ganglia.
+This happens in the case of many of invertebrates, such as, for instance, bivalve mollusks (including mussels and oysters, among others) and gastropods (including snails).6 The appeal to evolutionary logic in these cases is not useful, since the behavior these animals display is very simple.
 It could be performed without requiring that the animals that display it be conscious.
 This happens in particular in the case of animals that stay attached to rocks or other surfaces without moving, in the case of bivalves or of certain crustacea such as barnacles.
 Bivalves can perform some movements, such as opening and closing their shells.
 But these movements may be triggered in a more economic way in terms of energy by some stimulus-response mechanism (in fact, their behavior is not more complex than that of other beings without a centralized nervous system, such as carnivorous plants or certain echinoderms).
-At any rate, their physiology leaves the question open.2 It might be that they have experiences.
+At any rate, their physiology leaves the question open.7 It might be that they have experiences.
 It is not possible to rule out that possibility given our lack of knowledge regarding how to answer the question of what is the basis of consciousness.

 Apart from these, there are other reasons that support the idea that bivalves and other animals with very simple centralized nervous systems can suffer.
-One of them is that some bivalves have simple eyes, and the most plausible explanation is that a being with eyes also has the experience of vision.8 In addition, it has been discovered that the heart rate of bivalves speeds up in those situations in which they are threatened by predators.9 These indicators, again, are not totally conclusive, but they show that it is not clear that these animals are not conscious.
+One of them is that some bivalves have simple eyes, and the most plausible explanation is that a being with eyes also has the experience of vision (as in the case of snails, who have eyes too).9 In addition, it has been discovered that the heart rate of bivalves speeds up in those situations in which they are threatened by predators.10 These indicators, again, are not totally conclusive, but they show that it is not clear that these animals are not conscious.
 In the case of other animals that can have nervous systems with some centralization we can say something similar.

 Barr, S.; Laming, P. R.; Dick, J. T. A. & Elwood, R. W. (2008) “Nociception or pain in a decapod crustacean?”, Animal Behaviour, 75, pp. 745-751.